ccyyxxone/Speech-Recognition/README.md

 Part 2: Implement dynamic time warping (Optional)
 - Write a function that implements DTW.
 Part 3: Evaluate dierent front ends using a DTW recognizer (Required)
-- Run experiments on the TIDIGITS data set comparing the performance of dierent portions of the front end you implemented.
+- Run experiments on the TIDIGITS data set comparing the performance of different portions of the front end you implemented.

 Lab2
 Part 1: Implement the Viterbi algorithm